TheresAFewConors/Sooty/README.md

  - Added first iteration of the Phishing tool.
  - Able to analyze an email (outlook / .msg only tested at the moment) and retrieve emails, urls (Proofpoint decode if necessary) and extract info from headers.
  - Extract IP's from body of email.
+ - Reputation check on sender of email, and provide enriched information.

 #### Version 1.1 - The Reputation Update
  - Improved Rep Checker